QuintenQVD0/Q_eggs/Readme.md

 FEX is a special emulator.
 It is something like QEMU-user but with its own file system.
 So it needs by itself at least 8GB of disk space, it also will create a folder called rootfs and a file in /home/container called `Config.json` Do not touch those files!
 Keep in mind that the console will be slow / can reports Freezing because of its 2nd filesystem.
 You safly ignore those!

+**When using FEX,  there is no auto update.
+You will have to hit reinstall!**